locationtech/geomesa/docs/user/aws.rst

 ************************

 Make sure you leave enough time for the machine to be completely bootstrapped before running the command to find the docker instances.
-GeoMesa ships with pre-defined data models for many open spatio-temporal data sets such as GDELT.
+GeoMesa ships with predefined data models for many open spatio-temporal data sets such as GDELT.
 To ingest the most recent 7 days of `GDELT
 <http://www.gdeltproject.org>`_ from Amazon's public S3 bucket.

 .. code-block:: shell